Charlie and the Bhoys

 Charlie and the Bhoys are a Glasgow Celtic-themed Irish folk band from Scotland.
 They formed the band in the 1980s in Barlanark in the East End of Glasgow and played their first concert at the Squirrel Bar in the Gallowgate, Glasgow in 1989.
 They branded themselves as the "No.1 Glasgow Celtic Band in the World" in their early years but have since dropped this.
-The band have played the Glasgow Barrowland Ballroom 28 times.
+The band have played the Glasgow Barrowland Ballroom 50 times.

 In February 2015, the band wrote a charity song for Celtic superfan Jay Beatty for the charity Downs and Proud which reached the top 100 of the UK iTunes charts and top 10 of the iTunes Country chart.

 History

-In 2011, the band was due to play a St Patrick's Day gig at the East Kilbride Civic Centre but due to "safety concerns" raised as the result of an organised campaign by Rangers fans, South Lanarkshire Council cancelled the event.
+In 2011, the band was due to play a Saint Patrick's Day gig at the East Kilbride Civic Centre but due to "safety concerns" raised as the result of an organised campaign by Rangers fans, South Lanarkshire Council cancelled the event.
 It was later reorganised and held at an undisclosed location on Blantyre after accusations of a "witch hunt" against them.

 In 2013, they participated in the Ardoyne Fleadh.

 In 2015, concerns from residents in Cambuslang over the holding of a concert at the council-owned Cambuslang Institute, which sparked protests from members of the Loyalist community who stated the band sang "pro-IRA" songs.